matt-chugg/hsx-helper/README.md

   LEAGUE PAGE

-    Add character count to comment box if present, indicate by colour >240 and >255
+    Add character count to comment box if present, indicate by colour >240 and >255 Add "jump navigation" to top, standings, comments and add comment,

   ALL PAGES

     Add table full-row highlighting on mouseover cell, easy to see which security you are clicking "TRADE" for.